Pershing missile displays: National Air and Space Museum

-Two Pershing II missiles and one launcher were donated to the National Air and Space Museum, Washington, DC.
+Two Pershing II missiles and one launcher were donated to the National Air and Space Museum, Washington, D.C.
 One missile was traded to the Central Armed Forces Museum for a Soviet RSD-10 Pioneer (SS-20 Saber).
 The Pershing II and SS-20 were displayed in the north lobby, but as of 2017 are now in storage.

 Patrick Air Force Base

 A rocket garden was in front of the Air Force Technical Applications Center from the 1950s to 1996 and included a Pershing.
 All of the display missiles were removed due to weather damage.

 Orlando, Florida

 The Martin Company gave a Pershing 1 to the Orlando Sentinel in the 1960s and it was displayed in front of the offices.
 It was donated to VFW Post 4287 at Goldenrod Road, Orlando, Florida sometime after 1973.
 It was damaged in a storm and repaired.
 The missile was removed for repairs to the septic system.
 It was in bad shape and planned to be scrapped.
 It was given to Kim Kline who stored it at his home for four years before he donated it to the SPEC OPS Plaza in Jackson, Missouri for refurbishment and display in 2010.
 The plaza is located behind the Jackson Medical Center; both are operated by Dr. Charles Pewitt.